 All teachers and teaching support staff have undertaken Channel General Awareness training with regards to the Prevent Strategy.

-We currently have 18 members of staff who have successfully completed ‘Emergency First Aid at Work’ and11 members of staff with ‘Paediatric First Aid’ training.
+We currently have 18 members of staff who have successfully completed First Aid training of which12 members of staff are ‘Paediatric First Aid’ trained.
 All members of staff have received epipen training and 12 members of staff defibrillator training.